-Research shows that summer learning loss, also known as “Summer Slide,” happens during the summer months when kids’ learning backtracks, losing certain concepts, vocabulary, and skills in between school years.
-To prevent this learning curve from happening, we’ve compiled a list of our top 10 favorite ways to incorporate learning into summer activities that will be sure to keep kids engaged and eager to learn—without even realizing it!
+Research shows that summer learning loss, also known as the “Summer Slide,” happens during the summer months when kids’ learning backtracks, losing certain concepts, vocabulary, and skills in between school years.
+To prevent this learning curve from happening, we’ve compiled a list of our favorite ways to incorporate summer learning activities into students' down time during summer break to help keep them engaged and eager to learn—without even realizing it!

 Get kids reading, moving, and learning with Summer Bridge Activities®

-The best way to make learning fun, is with versatile activities that keep kids engaged and make learning interesting, which is why Summer Bridge Activities is a great way to keep summer brain drain at bay.
-Each workbook features over 60 days’ worth of fun learning activities, fitness exercises, reward stickers, and flash cards to keep kids moving and thinking, all while having fun!
+The best way to make summer learning fun, is with versatile activities that keep kids engaged and make learning interesting, which is why Summer Bridge Activities is a great way to help prevent learning loss during those months away from school.
+Available for preschool—ninth grade, each summer workbook features over 60 days’ worth of activities, fitness exercises, and flash cards to keep kids moving and thinking, all while having fun!
 The best part?
-With only 15 minutes needed to complete the daily activities, your kids won’t feel like they are doing homework, and will have plenty of playtime to follow.
+With only 15 minutes needed to complete the daily activities, your child won’t feel like they are doing homework, and will have plenty of playtime to follow.

-If you’re looking for a little more, the Summer Bridge Bundles are jam-packed with fun and versatile educational tools to keep the learning going.
-Each bundle is packaged in a drawstring tote, and includes a workbook, a set of flash cards, 2 nonfiction books and 2 fiction books, and a user guide with added tips and ideas for family engagement.
+If you’re looking for a little more, the Summer Bridge® Essentials Backpacks are jam-packed with fun and versatile educational tools to keep the learning going.
+Each bundle is packaged in a drawstring tote, and includes a Summer Bridge Activities workbook, a set of flash cards, 2 nonfiction books, 2 fiction books, and a user guide with added tips and ideas for family engagement.
 No headaches, no interruptions, just learning made fun.

 Create a fun scavenger hunt adventure

-Make little gift baggies or get creative with a mini treasure chest and fill the booty with colorful stickers, completion awards or certificates, little notepads, chocolate coins, and other sweet treats!
+Make little gift baggies or get creative with a mini treasure chest and fill the booty with adventure-themed Let’s Explore reward stickers, completion awards or certificates, chocolate coins, and other sweet treats!
 Have the kids dress up like explorers, and use an empty paper towel or toilet paper roll as a spyglass accessory to make the learning experience feel even more magical.